Ariana Grande Reportedly Turned Down A Damehood & Here's Why

-Ariana Grande was offered honorary damehood by Queen Elizabeth II, but the singer declined, according to UK tabloid The Sun.
-The title was reportedly meant to recognize Grande’s charity work to benefit victims of the Manchester bombing, but the singer didn’t feel it was appropriate.
+Ariana Grande was offered an honorary damehood by the government, but the singer declined, according to UK tabloid The Sun.
+The title was reportedly meant to recognise Grande’s charity work to benefit victims of the Manchester bombing, but the singer didn’t feel it was appropriate.

 An unnamed source told The Sun, “Ariana was flattered but said it was too soon.
 She explained she was still grieving.
 So were scores of families.
 She feared some affected might see it as insensitive.
 The committee wrote to her but she politely said no.”